etlegacy/etlegacy/README.md

 you compile ET: Legacy on a 32 bit system or cross-compile it for 32 bit architecture on a 64 bit system.

-At the moment, only the Legacy mod is available in 64 bit version, while all other existing mods are available in 32 bit only version.
+At the moment, only the ETrun, ETJump and Legacy mods are available in 64 bit version, while all other existing mods are available in 32 bit only version.

 In case you are a running a 64 bit system, you probably might want to use the